Bedrock-OSS/bedrock-wiki/docs/meta/scripting-editor-qna.md

 ## Dynamic Properties

 -   **Q**: Can we expect some improvements to Dynamic Properties, with more complex types in the future such as:
-    Items: We are not able to serialize item to string properly because we dont have access to all data related to these types
+    Items: We are not able to serialize item to string properly because we don't have access to all data related to these types
     TypedArrays: Chance to save the byte array directly to Dynamic Properties as we are able to have bigger arrays then strings are allowed too.
     What TypedArrays?
 These: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray
 -   **A**: Great ideas!